RarelyCharlie/rarelycharlie.github.io/books.md

 #### Josef Breuer and Sigmund Freud (1895) _Studies on Hysteria_

 Only for historical interest.
 This book is thought to be the first to describe listening as a treatment for mental illness.
 In the first of the cases studies in this book, Fräulein Anna O., the patient demanded to talk while Herr Dr. Breuer only listened to her.
-Thus, the talking cure is said to have been invented by this patient, whose real name was Bertha Pappenheim.
-According to some reports she recovered and became well known as a social pioneer, but the story has been disputed.
+Thus, "the talking cure" is said to have been invented by this patient, whose real name was Bertha Pappenheim.
+According to some reports she recovered and became well known as a social pioneer, but aspects of the story are been disputed.

 [Google Books](https://books.google.com/books/about/Studies_On_Hysteria.html?id=AO_X3hZn5YwC)
 {:.links}

-#### Carl R. Rogers (1961) _On Becoming a Person: A Therapists View of Psychotherapy_
+#### Carl R. Rogers (1961) _On Becoming a Person: A Therapist's View of Psychotherapy_

 Sets out the basis of client-centered therapy, which builds on active listening and extends it.
 Some of the philosophy and techniques described could optionally be used by any listeners at 7 Cups who want to go beyind the basics without attempting amateur therapy.